Medicaid Long Term Care Benefits: Locations & Care Providers

 Summary

-Medicaid Long Term Care covers care in a nursing home, and it covers long-term care benefits for seniors who live in their own home, the home of a loved one, assisted living facilities and other places in the community.
+Medicaid Long Term Care covers care in a nursing home, and it covers long-term care benefits for seniors who live in their own home, the home of a loved one, assisted living residences and other places in the community.
 Medicaid can assign caregivers to provide these benefits, but there are some programs that let beneficiaries pick caregivers of their choice, including family members.
 The availability of benefits in the community depends on the individual’s needs and circumstances, and the program itself.

 Medicaid Long Term Care Benefits